 To illustrate this concept, here’s a little chart that I’ve adapted from the White Coat Investor’s “Fire Your Financial Advisor” course.

 Everything that involves being a landlord I put on the active side.

 Owning rental property is definitely active if you’re self-managing.
-This means that you purchase rental property, lease it to tenants, and handle all of the property management issues like collecting rents and dealing with maintenance calls.
+This means that you purchase a rental property, lease it to tenants, and handle all of the property management issues like collecting rents and dealing with maintenance calls.

 For the most part, I’m against self-managing.
 I think it’s better to outsource by finding good property management.
 Your time is better spent finding new opportunities, overseeing the operations of your portfolio, or simply spending time with your loved ones.